BioinfoMachineLearning/PSBench/README.md

 4. CASP16_community_dataset

 In addition, CASP15_inhouse_TOP5_dataset (a subset of CASP15_inhouse_dataset) and CASP16_inhouse_TOP5_dataset (a subset of CASP16_inhouse_dataset) are also included into the PSBench.
 The two subsets were used to train and test GATE (a graph transformer EMA method) respectively.
 Users may train and test their machine learning methods on the same subsets and compare the results with GATE.

+Users can put the downloaded datasets anywhere or in the installation directory of PSBench (recommended for easy management).

 ## The dataset directory structure